The anniversary of a significant and critical event is a chance to reflect, remember and grieve again.

-For those who have not yet been able to do this, they need to know that we know that they will be able to achieve this one day and that movement towards healing and recovery is the natural direction in recovery from trauma, however many years this may take (Joseph, S. 2011).
+For those who have not yet been able to do this, should acknowledge that they will be able to achieve this one day and that movement towards healing and recovery is the natural direction in recovery from trauma, however many years it may take (Joseph, S. 2011).

-As those working closely with young people affected I would urge you to use this anniversary time to acknowledge the progress they have made, all they have achieved since, the kindnesses they have shown, the love they have given, the hard work they have done and how they have carried on with life however tough it has felt at times.
+For those working closely with young people affected by the attack, I would urge you to use this anniversary time to acknowledge the progress they have made, all they have achieved since, the kindnesses they have shown, the love they have given, the hard work they have done and how they have carried on with life however tough it has felt at times.